Plixo2/Karina-VSCode/README.md

 ## Setup

-- Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=karina.karina-lsp).
+- Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=karina.karina-lsp) or search for "Karina" in the extensions tab of VSCode
 - Download the [Karina Language Server](https://github.com/Plixo2/KarinaC/releases/latest/download/karina-lsp.jar) and configure the path in the extension settings (`karina.lspLocation`).
 - Create a `karina-build.json` file in the root of your workspace.
 Example:
   ```json